ElWanderer/kOS_scripts/documentation/readme.md

 \* - This can happen if parts of the calculation get smeared over multiple physics ticks.
 There is one case where the script will spot that it's about to try to do something impossible (get the inverse COS of a number whose magnitude is greater than 1) and will reboot itself instead, but there may be other cases that aren't caught yet.
 I've found that some of the underlying KSP predictions seem to have changed behaviour since the upgrade to v1.1.

+##### Script editing

+Though the code can be rewritten as needed, the ideal is that customisations should be limited to the boot scripts (to tailor them to specific missions and/or craft) - this means that library scripts should be written with as few assumptions as possible.
+Anything that could vary should either be passed in as a function parameter from the boot script, or exist as a global variable that can be changed by the boot script.
+For clarity I prefer it if changes to global variables are done through set-up functions rather than altering the variables directly.

 ### Ship design

 Naturally, there are some design assumptions in the code that result from the way I build craft.
 There are also some restrictions to keep the code relatively simple.
-Some of these can be altered, but not all.
+Some adaptations are possible.

+##### Engine starting / throttling

+The scripts assume that all liquid fuel engines can be throttled, can always be restarted and throttle up to maximum thrust immediately.
+As such, the launch and lander scripts are very much intended for stock KSP and would need a rewrite to handle RO/RSS limitations such as engines that can only fire once and throttles that have limits.

 ##### Staging

 Staging during launch is automatic: every time the thrust drops, a new stage is triggered until the thrust is non-zero.
 This will stage once to detach SRBs (thrust drops, but not to zero) or twice (or more) if needed to decouple the stage then fire a new set of engines (thrust drops to zero, stays at zero when the decoupler fires).
-This hasn't been optimised for RO/RSS, but may be in future to handle more complicated staging sequences.
+This hasn't been optimised for RO/RSS requirements, but may be in future to handle more complicated staging sequences.

 Staging on achieving orbit: TBD.